wework/ray/packages/core/src/components/card/README.md

 title: Card
 ---

 <page-intro>Cards are a unit of content, they typically have an image, a heading, and a small amount of copy.
-They are often usesd as links.</page-intro>
+They are often used as links.</page-intro>

 <component
     name="Card"